RobbMAlexander/data-structures-and-algorithms/java/datastructures/README.md

 * Functionality: Inserts additional node after node holding element with argument value; new node holds element with value of argument integer "newValue".
 Public method with no expected return.

+### Code Challenge 15: Binary Trees
+03/4/2022
+Wrote class for BinaryTree and subclass BinarySearchTree along with basic methods.

+#### Challenge
+To create a class for a binary tree with traversal methods for pre-order, in order, and post-order.
+To create a class for a binary search tree with methods for addition of nodes and to check for an existing node holding an input value.

+#### Approach & Efficiency
+(WIP-- some methods still pending tests)

+#### API

+Method: `append(int value)`

+* Functionality: Inserts additional node at tail of list holding element with value of argument integer.
+Public method with no expected return.

+Method: `insertBefore(int value, int newValue)`

+* Functionality: Inserts additional node before node holding element with argument value; new node holds element with value of argument integer "newValue".
+Public method with no expected return.

+Method: `insertAfter(int value, int newValue)`

+* Functionality: Inserts additional node after node holding element with argument value; new node holds element with value of argument integer "newValue".
+Public method with no expected return.

+Method: `insertBefore(int value, int newValue)`

+* Functionality: Inserts additional node before node holding element with argument value; new node holds element with value of argument integer "newValue".
+Public method with no expected return.

+Method: `insertAfter(int value, int newValue)`

+* Functionality: Inserts additional node after node holding element with argument value; new node holds element with value of argument integer "newValue".
+Public method with no expected return.